featurist/hyperdom/readme.md

 Rendering will work with event handlers, components, etc.

 The result, however, is plain static HTML without any event handlers or jQuery plugins attached.
-If you want to render plastiq views on the server and have them fully interactive in the browser, you'll need to re-attach the client-side plastiq view with the server-side rendered view.
+If you want to render hyperdom views on the server and have them fully interactive in the browser, you'll need to re-attach the client-side hyperdom view with the server-side rendered view.
 These rough steps should guide you:

-1. Have the server render the HTML from a model with plastiq.
+1. Have the server render the HTML from a model with hyperdom.
 2. Have the server embed the model in the page, placing it into a global variable inside a `<script>` tag.
 3. Have the client-side JS load that model and re-render the vdom _without_ event handlers, this should then be identical to the vdom produced by the server.
 4. Have the client-side JS render the same model, but this time _with_ event handlers.